How to make automatic buttonholes?

 Some mistakes happen frequently and can easily be avoided.

-• Forgetting the interfacing
+• Forget the interfacing

 • Do not lower the detection lever

-• Pulling on the fabric while sewing
+• Pull the fabric during sewing

 Tutorial 2: perfected buttonholes on JUKI DX machines (DX3, DX5, DX7)